bmoneill/recipes/README.md

 * Users can modify and save existing recipes
 * Users can create their own accounts with email verification
 * Users can easily add ingredients in their kitchen

+## Bugs

+If you find a bug, submit an issue, PR, or email me with a description and/or patch.

+## License

+Copyright (c) 2024-2025 Ben O'Neill <ben@oneill.sh>.
+This work is released under the terms of the MIT License.
+See [LICENSE](LICENSE) for the license terms.